rstudio/rstudio-conf-2022-program/machine-learning/dissecting-quick-fix-analysing-tech.md

 talk_id: 22008
 talk_slug: dissecting-quick-fix-analysing-tech
 talk_type: regular
+talk_tags: [career-development, community, data-for-good, modeling, production]
 session_slug: machine-learning
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Dissecting the quick fix: Analysing tech-solutionist solutions
+talk_title: "Dissecting the quick fix: Analysing tech-solutionist solutions"
 # A short version of the title, suitable for small displays
 talk_title_short: Dissecting the quick fix
 # A link to your talk's materials, when ready